dortania/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ## Installation Process

 Once you reboot your machine, you should see a new boot option in the OCLP Bootpicker labelled as "EFI Boot".
-It may or may not have the BootCamp icon.
+It may or may not have the Boot Camp icon.

 :::warning